 Taylor & Francis Group Limited's score of 8 is lower than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2019, Taylor & Francis Group Limited reported total carbon emissions of approximately 1,300,000,000 kg CO2e.
-This figure encompasses emissions from various regions, including significant contributions from France (520,000,000 kg CO2e), Germany (450,000,000 kg CO2e), Spain (330,000,000 kg CO2e), Italy (190,000,000 kg CO2e), and the UK (GB) as part of their overall emissions profile.
-The company has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 50% from a 2020 baseline by the year 2030.
-This target reflects a proactive approach to mitigating their carbon footprint and aligns with industry standards for climate action.
-The commitment to reducing emissions is crucial for addressing climate change and demonstrates Taylor & Francis's dedication to sustainability within the publishing sector.
+In 2019, Taylor & Francis Group Limited reported total carbon emissions of approximately 1,300,000,000 kg CO2e in Great Britain.
+This figure encompasses all emissions across their operations, although specific data on Scope 1, 2, and 3 emissions was not disclosed.
+The company has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 50% by the year 2030, using a 2020 baseline.
+This commitment reflects a proactive approach to mitigating climate impact and aligns with industry standards for carbon reduction.
+As Taylor & Francis continues to address its carbon footprint, these targets demonstrate a clear intention to contribute to global climate goals and enhance sustainability within the publishing sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.